New Zealand

 Don't worry mate, she'll be right.

-Just pull out your old cell phone,
+Just pull out your old sat-phone,

-Call a chopper and fly home,
+Call a chopper and then fly home,

 And don't worry mate, she'll be right.